jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
-- bug: Remove edenVersion from config since eden version is determined by the run command
 - bug: empty pages will result in `NotFound:` error
 - feature: Support whatever `#something` stynax is.
 Obsidian appears to treat it like a tag
 - Exclude empty output folders like `assets` from table of contents